Top Portable Calisthenics Equipment for Travelers: Train Anywhere, Anytime

 5. Portable door pull up bar for upper body work

-Door pull up bar for pull ups, chin ups, and hanging leg raises
+Door pull up bar for pull ups chin ups and leg raises

 Why it is good for travel